UCBoulder/vicPipSync/README.md

 # vicPipSync

-vicPipSync is a tool for temporaly syncing DIC data from VIC-SNAP and VIC-3D with Instron data.
+vicPipSync is a MATLAB code package for temporaly syncing DIC data from VIC-SNAP and VIC-3D with Instron force-displacement data.
 It can sync datasets that contain a PIP signal in both the VIC and Instron data outputs.
 ---
 # Getting Started